CFC-Servers/gredwitch_enhancements/README.md

-# greenwich_enhancements
+# gredwitch_enhancements
-Various scripts to enhance the Greenwich Emplacements addon
+Various scripts to enhance the Gredwitch Emplacements addon